luketjohnston/distance/readme.md

 The loss for the log distance function is computed as follows: for each transition *(s1, s2, a)*, with goal state *sk*, the *Dab* loss is *(D(s1, s2, a))^2*, and the *Dak* loss is *(D(s1, sk, a) - log (1 + min b e^D(s2, sk, b)))^2*.
-If s1 -> s2 is a terminal transition, then the target D(s2, sk, b) is set to be the maximum possible (I used 10).
+If *s1 -> s2* is a terminal transition, then the target *D(s2, sk, b)* is set to be the maximum possible (I used 10).
 For prioritized replay, I used an alpha value of 1.0 and a beta of 0.0 (since I'm working in deterministic environments only so far, importance sampling is not required for prioritized replay).
 The *Dab* and *Dak* losses are combined to get *Loss = C * Dab + Dak*.
 I left *C = 1.0* through all my experiments.
-I used an experience replay of size 2^18, the Adam optimizer with learning rate 0.001, and batch size of 128.
+I used an experience replay of size 2^18, the Adam optimizer with learning rate 0.001, and batch size of 1024.
 After filling up the experience replay buffer, I trained with alternating steps of acting for 512 steps, and then training for 600 batches.

+I did a bit of analysis with the tensorflow profiler, and the training is hard CPU-bound.
+So, I added a bit of multiprocessing (6 workers converted sampled indices into the replay buffer into a batch of data).
+This helps a little but could probably be optimized a lot more.

 ## Discussion
 The major hurdle I'm facing at the moment is getting the model to learn larger